The data challenge

 For this analysis, we used JOSM.
 It is an extensible OSM editor for the desktop, that allows very easily, and highly scalable, to edit features and attributes of the data.
 Via the Mapillary-Plugin it is now possible to display the crosswalks and their location detected from the Mapillary images in JOSM.

 In addition, the street view feature helps to verify the physical attributes of the infrastructure and the accuracy of the position of objects (e.g., traffic signs, lane markings).
-In the case of a crosswalk, we are particularly interested in attributes such as freedom-of-barriers and the type of crossing (traffic light, crosswalk, refugee island, etc.).
+In the case of a crosswalk, we are particularly interested in attributes such as freedom-of-barriers and the type of crossing (traffic light, crosswalk, refuge island, etc.).
 This information can be derived from the images and accordingly, the OSM tags of the existing infrastructure can be enriched.
 Likewise, missing objects in OSM can be identified and added after data validation.

 Figure 1: Two sequences identifying the same signs in different locations